Skip to main content

 (b) Any litigation arising out of the patent application; and

-(v) The inventor has a right to receive a share of any royalties or licensing fees received for the discovery, invention or innovation according to the schedule contained in paragraph (D)(10) of this rule.
+(v) The inventor has a right to receive a share of any royalties or licensing fees received for the discovery, invention, or innovation according to the schedule contained in paragraph (D)(10) of this rule.

 (vii) The inventor has a right to timely publication of his or her findings as required by the principles of academic freedom, subject to the university's right to protect its interest in the intellectual property.

-(7) University's rights and obligations
+(7) The university's rights and obligations

-(b) The university shall timely determine whether it chooses to retain or assign title, submit to an external source for evaluation of patentability, file a patent application or surrender title to the inventor.
+(b) The university shall timely determine whether it chooses to retain or assign title, submit to an external source for evaluation of patentability, file a patent application, or surrender title to the inventor.

-(c) Should the university choose to file a patent application, it shall file in a timely manner any documentation necessary to prosecute a patent and shall pay all filing fees, maintenance fees, attorney fees and other costs related to prosecuting and maintaining the patent.
+(c) Should the university choose to file a patent application, it shall file, in a timely manner, any documentation necessary to prosecute a patent and shall pay all filing fees, maintenance fees, attorney fees, and other costs related to prosecuting and maintaining the patent.
 These costs will be recovered by the university before any payments are made in accordance with this rule.

 (8) Administration